-The exception to the rule is Toyota, which continues to resist Android Auto — and Apple’s rival software, CarPlay — due to safety and privacy concerns.
+The exception to the rule is Toyota, which continues to resist Android Auto — and, to an extent, Apple CarPlay — due to safety and privacy concerns.
 As an alternative, the Japanese automaker gets its infotainment system from a small, California-based company named Telenav.
 Executives will supposedly reconsider the controversial decision once they have a better idea of how Android Auto protects customer data, and whether it truly helps drivers stay focused on the road ahead.
 BMW and Porsche don’t offer Android Auto for similar reasons.

 Finding a used car that’s compatible with Android Auto can be a bit difficult because it took carmakers a while to let Google into the cabin.
 Hyundai, Kia, and Chevrolet were among the first companies to build Android Auto-compatible cars after the software became available in early 2015.
 If those don’t suit your taste, aftermarket manufacturers such as Kenwood, Panasonic, Pioneer, and Sony offer Android Auto-compatible head units.